UdacityFrontEndScholarship/udabuddy/README.md

 * Read [CONTRIBUTING.md](https://github.com/UdacityFrontEndScholarship/udabuddy/blob/master/CONTRIBUTING.md).
 * Before you start contributing, run the app on your local machine, get familiar with it and then check for bugs or more features.
-* If you find any bug or want to add a new feature you have to open an new issue.
+* If you find any bug or want to add a new feature you have to open a new issue.
 * If you would like to work on an existing issue, drop in a comment on the issue.